microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 The following configuration is required for Sweep to be enabled for a given document:

--   GC Option `gcSweepGeneration` must be set
+-   GC Option `gcSweepGeneration` must be set, and the persisted value must match the current value in the code
 -   Each of these two Config Settings must be set to `true` in the session:
     -   `Fluid.GarbageCollection.Test.SweepDataStores`
     -   `Fluid.GarbageCollection.Test.SweepAttachmentBlobs`